-Karen Blixen Camp will also offer IT education.
-A classroom will be completed with laptops and internet connection and an IT teacher will be employed.
-IT courses for beginners, intermediate and advanced levels will be offered, not only for our future students, but also for our camp staff as well as the local Maasai community.
-Our target for 2015 is to offer IT education for all our staff and make sure that at least 20 percent of the local Maasai children and youth, girls and boys alike have received IT education.
+Karen Blixen Camp offers IT education for our staff, students and local Maasai community.
+Our target for 2015 is to make sure that at least 20 percent of the local Maasai children and youth, girls and boys alike have received IT education.